miguelmejiaq/jenkins-labs/README.md

 # jenkins-labs

-This repo generates a Jenkins environment with nexus for artifactory push
+This repo generates a Jenkins environment with nexus for artifactory push.

+## Jenkins configuration

 ### Useful commands